igor-couto/vscode-valenca-theme/README.md

 ![](preview.png)

 ## Installing
-* This extension is available for free at Visual Studio Code Marketplace: https://marketplace.visualstudio.com/items?itemName=igor-couto.valenca-theme
+* This extension is available for free at [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=igor-couto.valenca-theme)
-* alternatively, you can install directly from this source code.
+* Alternatively, you can install directly from this source code.
 Copy it into the `<user home>/.vscode/extensions` folder and restart Visual Studio Code.

+## Usage
-Then open VS Code and go to `File>Preferences>Color Theme` and select Valenca.
+Once it was intalled, open VS Code and go to `File>Preferences>Color Theme` and select Valenca.

 ## Feedback